CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 > {: .note }
 > > **Note:** _MELE_ resources are different from _METW_ resources. _MELE_ resources are referred to as "minion resources" and _METW_ resources are referred to as "hero resources."
 See [page 74]() for more information.

 During your movement/hazard phase, both players draw cards when each company moves.
-If a company moves to a non-Darkhaven site, you _may_ draw up to the number of cards indicated by the site that it _moved to_ (at least one card must be drawn); your opponent does the same.
-If the company moves to a Darkhaven site, you _may_ draw up to the number of cards indicated by the site that you _moved from_ (at least one card must be drawn); your opponent does the same.
+If a company moves to a non-Haven site, you _may_ draw up to the number of cards indicated by the site that it _moved to_ (at least one card must be drawn); your opponent does the same.
+If the company moves to a Haven site, you _may_ draw up to the number of cards indicated by the site that you _moved from_ (at least one card must be drawn); your opponent does the same.

 ### EVENTS